-Application : Applied Explanation on : application of the practice The CNRC currently comprises all Independent Non-Executive Directors.
+Application : Applied Explanation on application of the practice The CNRC comprises all Independent Non-Executive Directors.
 The CNRC is chaired by an Independent Non-Executive Director, Dato' Amin Rafie Bin Othman.
 The CNRC has written terms of reference dealing with its authority, duties and responsibilities, which is made available on Mudajaya's website at www.mudajaya.com.
 The role of Chairman of the CNRC includes the following:- Leading in succession planning and appointment of new Directors; and Leading the annual review of Board effectiveness, ensuring that the performance of each individual Director is independently assessed.
 Details of the CNRC's activities during the financial year are set out in the Corporate Governance Overview Statement contained in the Annual Report.
-Explanation for : departure Large companies are requ to complete the columns l ired to complete the columns below.
-Non-large companies are encouraged pelow.
-Measure : Timeframe :
+Explanation for departure Large companies are requ ired to complete the columns below.
+Non-large companies are encouraged to complete the columns below.
+Measure Timeframe